akhvorov/pyvgram/README.md

 ids = tokenizer.encode("hello world")
 ```

-Also, you can specify iters num if you want to learn more by bootstrap sampling.
+Also, you can specify `iters` number if you want to learn more.
+Bootstrap sampling is used in case of list of stings.

 ```python
 from vgram import VGramTokenizer